Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 Small children often play in dirt, and infection can occur if they put their dirty fingers in their mouths.
 Unwashed fruits or vegetables grown in contaminated soil also can transmit the ascariasis eggs.

 Life cycle of a worm

 - Ingestion.
-The microscopic ascariasis eggs can't become infective without coming into contact with soil.
-People can accidentally ingest contaminated soil through hand-to-mouth contact or by eating uncooked fruits or vegetables that have been grown in contaminated soil.
+The tiny (microscopic) ascariasis eggs can't become infective without coming into contact with soil.
+People can accidentally ingest (swallow) contaminated soil through hand-to-mouth contact or by eating uncooked fruits or vegetables that have been grown in contaminated soil.

 - Migration.
-Larvae hatch from the eggs in your small intestine and then penetrate the intestinal wall to travel to your lungs via your bloodstream or lymphatic system.
-After maturing for about a week in your lungs, the larvae break into your airway and travel up your throat, where they're coughed up and swallowed.
+Larvae hatch from the eggs in your small intestine and then go through the intestinal wall to travel to the heart and lungs via the bloodstream or lymphatic system.
+After maturing for about 10 to 14 days in your lungs, the larvae break into your airway and travel up the throat, where they're coughed up and swallowed.

 - Reproduction.
-Male and female worms mate in the small intestine.
-Female worms can produce 200,000 eggs a day, which leave your body in your feces.
-The fertilized eggs must be in soil for at least 18 days before they become infective.
+Female worms can produce 200,000 eggs a day if there are both female and male worms in the intestines, and the eggs leave your body in feces.
+The fertilized eggs must be in soil for at least two to four weeks before they become infective.

 The whole process — from egg ingestion to egg deposits — takes about two or three months.
-Ascariasis worms can live inside you for a year or two.
+Ascariasis worms can live inside your body for a year or two.